audiopump/x32-proxy/README.md

 Shows all the options and usage.

 ### `--name <name>`
 You may want to rewrite the display name of the upstream mixer for clients to display in their setup dialog.
 This option allows specifying the name.
+(Requires status rewrite to be left enabled.)

 ## Advanced Options

 ### `--disable-status-rewrite`
 By default, the proxy will rewrite the upstream console address in `/status` and `/xinfo` packets.
 This flag disables that functionality.
+(Conflicts with `--name` option.)

 ### `--udp-client-timeout <timeout in ms>`
 If the proxy hasn't heard from the client in awhile (5 seconds by default), it will remove them from the list of active clients and will close the socket that the X32 would normally respond on.
 You can adjust this timeout if you wish.
 There should be no practical reason to change this.
 If a client is assumed inactive, its upstream socket is closed.
 A new one will be reopened immediately if a new packet is received from the client.

-## Example: IPv6 VPN with stock X32-Edit
+## Example: IPv6 VPN with stock X32 Edit
-Unfortunately, the X32/M32 consoles don't support IPv6, and [probably never will](https://community.musictribe.com/discussions/89151/166716/ipv6-support-for-osc-control).
-Even more unfortunate is that the standard X32 Edit application is hardcoded to only use IPv4 addresses.
-It doesn't even support hostnames.
-What are you to do if you must access your X32 over an IPv6-only VPN?
+Unfortunately, the mixers don't support IPv6, and [probably never will](https://community.musictribe.com/discussions/89151/166716/ipv6-support-for-osc-control).
+Even more unfortunate is that the standard X32 Edit/X-Air Edit applications are hardcoded to only use IPv4 addresses.
+They doesn't even support hostnames.
+What are you to do if you must access your mixer over an IPv6-only VPN?
 You can run this proxy utility on two sides of it.

 Example Address: